athompson36/psychosis/docs/PROJECT_SUMMARY.md

 - **Cursor** for AI-assisted coding
 - **Git + GitHub** for version control

-The project is named **"Psychosis"** but the actual application purpose, features, and target platform are yet to be defined.
+The project is named **"Psychosis"** - an iOS application built with SwiftUI and MVVM architecture.
+Initial project structure and architecture decisions have been made.

 ---